 Finding the right internship for you

-Our popular and growing programme of micro-internships (2-5 day placements in 9th week each term) are a top favourite with DPhil students because they are short, local and easily fitted around study commitments or fieldwork.
+Our popular and growing programme of micro-internships (2-5 day placements in 9th or 10th week each term) are a top favourite with DPhil students because they are short, predominantly local and easily fitted around study commitments or fieldwork.
 At the same time, many DPhil students find enormous value in a summer internship (4-12 weeks, typically during the Long Vac) because they can apply their research skills, forge strong relationships with the host organisation and even develop joint projects or papers.
 Our internships are available in a wide range of public sector, voluntary and commercial organisations in Oxford, across the UK and (for the summer programme) internationally.

 All current graduate students are eligible to apply for any of the internships offered through the Careers Service.
 Summer internships are advertised from the beginning of Hilary term; micro-internships are advertised from 0th week of each term.
 For more details and to sign up for email alerts, see our Micro-internships and Summer Internships pages.